qiisziilbash/api-example-django/README.md

 - [ ] deauthorize
 - [ ] show limited access in dashboard if patients wants to access
 - [ ] EXTRA: refresh the token access
+- [ ] redirect everything to setup if not authorized

 Tests:
 - [ ] check in backend for uniqueness of 'In Session' appointments